Trim

 The process of removing whitespace from the beginning and end of a string.
 Provided as a standard method in most programming languages.

-Trim is the process of removing whitespace characters (spaces, tabs, newlines) from the beginning and end of a string.
-It is frequently used for user input validation and data cleansing.
+Trim is the process of removing whitespace characters (spaces, tabs, newlines, etc.) from the beginning and end of a string.
+Available as a standard method in virtually every programming language, it is a fundamental string operation used in user input validation, pre-save database processing, text comparison preprocessing, and countless other scenarios.